ray-project/ray/doc/source/serve/configuring-serve-deployments.md

 func.options(num_replicas=1).deploy()
 ```

-#### Autoscaling
+## Autoscaling

-Serve also has the support for a demand-based replica autoscaler.
+Ray Serve has support for a demand-based replica autoscaler.
 It reacts to traffic spikes via observing queue sizes and making scaling decisions.
 To configure it, you can set the `autoscaling` field in deployment options.